Efficient Algorithm Design of Dynamic Spectrum Access by Whittle Index: Conclusion

 \section{Conclusion}

-In this work, we employed the RMAB framework to model the DSA problem where CQI can be observed through cognitive capabilities of of the sub-network.
+In this work, we employed the RMAB framework to model the DSA problem where CQI can be observed through cognitive capabilities of the sub-network.
 We established the indexability of the relaxed single-armed bandit problem and demonstrated the optimality of the threshold policy under certain conditions.
 Furthermore, we analyzed the value functions with tight approximations to obtain the Whittle Index Policy, a heuristic and low-complexity solution for such complex sequential scheduling problems.
 Finally, we substantiated the effectiveness and robustness of the proposed algorithm through extensive numerical simulations including the scenario where the conditions for indexability do not hold.

 In future research, it is worthwhile to investigate the impact of the iteration step size on the performance of the proposed policy and optimize it according to different problem settings.
-Additionally, the integration of deep learning and neural networks could be explored to enhance the approximate calculation of the Whittle index.
-For example, we could train a neural network that produces the approximated Whittle index by leveraging the intrinsic mathematical properties of the value functions.
-Furthermore, extending the 2-state channel model to arbitrary number of channel states is also an intereting direction.
+Additionally, the integration of deep learning and neural networks could be explored to enhance the computational efficiency in solving for the Whittle index.
+For example, we could train a neural network to search for a fast convergence path to the exact Whittle index by leveraging the rich structures of the value functions.
+Future work also includes multi-secondary-user interference by incorporating game theory and decentralized bandit; nonstationary Markov processes by investigating into quickest detection theory and long-memory time series analysis; multi-state channel model by high-dimensional functional analysis; correlation among channels by joint design of index functions; unknown transition probabilities by incorporating results from the non-Bayesian class of bandit problems; etc.

+\textbf{Acknowledgment} We thank the anonymous reviewers for the valuable comments that helped improve this paper.